NoraFisal/2025_GP_34/README.md

 ---

 ## Introduction
-The esports industry in Saudi Arabia is growing rapidly, supported by Vision 2030 initiatives and the increasing interest of millions of players [1].
+The esports industry in Saudi Arabia is growing rapidly, supported by Vision 2030 initiatives and the increasing interest of millions of players.
-Despite this progress, many talented players still face challenges in gaining fair visibility and accessing professional opportunities [2].
+Despite this progress, many talented players still face challenges in gaining fair visibility and accessing professional opportunities.
 SPARK aims to address this gap by providing a localized mobile platform that allows Saudi players to showcase their skills, build teams, and connect with tournaments in an organized and trustworthy way.

 ---